AdityaIyer2609/FlappyBirdGame/README.md

 # FlappyBirdGame
 Created this FlappyBird game using HTML,CSS and JavaScript.
 Wrote functionality in JavaScript.
-Plat this classic game and enjoy
+Play this classic game and enjoy